junit-pioneer/junit-pioneer/CONTRIBUTING.md

 To enforce the [branching strategy](#branching-strategy) pull requests from `main` will be closed.

+### Full Testing

+In order to minimize the delay between a push and feedback, the default build is only run on a small subset of all possible builds (which include different operating system, Java versions and so on).
+Once a pull request is ready to be merged, a maintainer needs to apply the _merge-ready_ label to trigger a full build.

 ### Merging

 Only maintainers can merge pull requests, so PRs from contributors require that at least one maintainer agrees with the changes.